ClojureBridge/drawing/curriculum/create-something.md

 ### add state update

 Well, Clara thought,
-"what does 'moving the snowflake like falling down' mean in terms of prorgamming?"
+"what does 'moving the snowflake like it was falling down' mean in terms of programming?"

-To draw snowflake, she used Quil's `image` function, described in the API, [image](http://quil.info/api/image/loading-and-displaying#image).
+To draw the snowflake, she used Quil's `image` function, described in the API, [image](http://quil.info/api/image/loading-and-displaying#image).
 The x and y parameters were 400 and 10 from the upper-left corner, which was the position she set to draw the snowflake.
-To make it falling down, the y parameter should be increased as time goes by.
+To make it fall down, the y parameter should be increased as time goes by.
-In terms of programming, 'moving the snowflake like falling down' means:
+In terms of programming, 'moving the snowflake like it was falling down' means:

-1. set the initial state, for example, (x, y) = (400, 10)
+1. set the initial state: for example, (x, y) = (400, 10)
-2. draw background first, then snowflake
+2. draw the background first, then the snowflake
-3. update the state - increase y parameter, for example (x, y) = (400, 11)
+3. update the state - increase the y parameter: for example (x, y) = (400, 11)
-4. again draw background first, then snowflake
+4. draw the background again first, then the snowflake
-5. repeat 2 and 3, increasing y parameter
+5. repeat 2 and 3, increasing the y parameter

 In her application, the "changing state" is the y parameter only.
-How she could increment y value by one?
+How could she increment the y value by one?
-Yes, Clojure has `inc` function.
+Yes, Clojure has the `inc` function.
 This was the one she used.

 Here's what she did:

-1. add a new function `update` which will increment y parameter by one
+1. add a new function `update` which will increment the y parameter by one
 2. change the `draw` function to take argument `state`
 3. change `q/image` function's parameter to see the `state`
-4. add `update` function in `q/defsketch` form
+4. add `update` function in the `q/defsketch` form

-At this moment, the `practice.clj` looks like this:
+At this point, `practice.clj` looks like this:

 ```clojure
 (ns drawing.practice